How To Be Happy: 20 Strategies From Positive Psychology

 There isn’t simply one chemical that makes you happy.
 Happiness involves several different chemicals in the brain working together.

-Some of the important molecules linked to happiness include:
+Some important molecules linked to happiness include:

 • Dopamine: This neurotransmitter plays a role in pleasure and reward, and is related to feelings of happiness and euphoria.